 The accounting guidance for "Variable Interest Entities" is a consolidation model that considers if a company has a controlling financial interest in a VIE.
 A controlling financial interest will have both (a) the power to direct the activities of a VIE that most significantly impact the VIE's economic performance and (b) the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 Entities are required to consolidate a VIE when it is determined that they have a controlling financial interest in a VIE and therefore, are the primary beneficiary of that VIE, as defined by the accounting guidance for "Variable Interest Entities."
 In determining whether AEGCo is the primary beneficiary of a VIE, management considers factors such as equity at risk, the amount of the VIE's variability AEGCo absorbs, guarantees of indebtedness, voting rights including kick-out rights, the power to direct the VIE, variable interests held by related parties and other factors.
 Management believes that significant assumptions and judgments were applied consistently.
-There have been no changes to the reporting of VIEs in the financial statements where it is concluded that AEGCo is the primary beneficiary.
-In addition, AEGCo has not provided financial or other support to any VIE that was not previously contractually required.
+AEGCo is not the primary beneficiary of any VIE and has not provided financial or other support to any VIE that was not previously contractually required.

 AEPSC provides certain managerial and professional services to AEP's subsidiaries.
 AEP is the sole equity owner of AEPSC.
 AEP management controls the activities of AEPSC.
 The costs of the services are based on a direct charge or on a prorated basis and billed to the AEP subsidiary companies at AEPSC's cost.
 AEP subsidiaries have not provided financial or other support outside the reimbursement of costs for services rendered.
 AEPSC finances its operations through cost reimbursement from other AEP subsidiaries.
 There are no other terms or arrangements between AEPSC and any of the AEP subsidiaries that could require additional financial support from an AEP subsidiary or expose them to losses outside of the normal course of business.
 AEPSC and its billings are subject to regulation by the FERC.
 AEP subsidiaries are exposed to losses to the extent they cannot recover the costs of AEPSC through their normal business operations.
 AEP subsidiaries are considered to have a significant interest in AEPSC due to their activity in AEPSC's cost reimbursement structure.
 However, AEP subsidiaries do not have control over AEPSC.
 AEPSC is consolidated by AEP.
 In the event AEPSC would require financing or other support outside the cost reimbursement billings, this financing would be provided by AEP.
-AEGCo's total billings from AEPSC for the years ended December 31, 2011, 2010 and 2009 were \$12 million, \$11 million and \$11 million, respectively.
-The carrying amount of liabilities associated with AEPSC for the years ended December 31, 2011 and 2010 was \$1.7 million and \$1.1 million, respectively.
+AEGCo's total billings from AEPSC for the years ended December 31, 2012, 2011 and 2010 were \$7 million, \$12 million and \$11 million, respectively.
+The carrying amount of liabilities associated with AEPSC as of December 31, 2012 and 2011 was \$1 million and \$1.7 million, respectively.
 Management estimates the maximum exposure of loss to be equal to the amount of such liability.

-11. PROPERTY, PLANT AND EQUIPMENT
+12. PROPERTY, PLANT AND EQUIPMENT